predictivelabsai/movies-product-placement/docs/COMPLETE_PDF_IMPROVEMENTS_SUMMARY.md

 ## 🎉 Conclusion

-The PDF Script Analysis improvements represent a significant enhancement to the Vadis Media Product Placement AI Platform.
+The PDF Script Analysis improvements represent a significant enhancement to the Movie Analytics Platform.
 The system now provides:

 1. **Professional-grade PDF extraction** with comprehensive metadata
 2. **Enhanced user experience** with dual preview system